Support justice for Rachel, her mom, & hospice caregivers

 With this new information, the medical examiner updated her cause of death and it was no longer rules a homicide.
 The DA then dropped all charges in August and I was released from bond.

-So now, even as I fight to restore my reputation, I'm also working to do everything in my power to make sure that what happened to me NEVER happens to anyone else ever again.
+Now, I'm doing everything in my power to make sure that what happened to me and my mom NEVER happens to another family ever again.

 Every year, MILLIONS of American families are prescribed and instructed to use comfort kits with their dying loved ones.
 These comfort kits typically contain controlled substances like sublingual morphine, lorazepam, and other medications meant to ease distress at end of life.

-But although caregivers are expected to medicate their loved ones using these “comfort kits," there are no legal protections that help shield them from criminal allegations once their loved one passes away.
+But although caregivers are expected to medicate their loved ones using these “comfort kits," there are no legal protections that help shield them from criminal allegations once their loved one dies.

 In fact, depending on the hospice company, there is often little to no documentation showing that family members -- who are not trained medical professionals -- are authorized to give their loved ones these medications at all.
 As a result, law enforcement, medical examiners, and district attorneys who are unfamiliar with hospice practices may think that family members who give their loved one morphine are committing a crime, as appears to have been assumed with me.